Tesla receives SEC subpoena over Elon Musk’s tweets and faces potential racial discrimination suit

 The government helped Tesla conquer electric cars.
 Now it’s helping Detroit, and Elon Musk isn’t happy.

 The SEC matter has hounded Musk since he sent the controversial tweet in 2018.
 It has also led to a contentious relationship with the financial regulator.
-Musk said in a 60 Minutes interview in 2018, “I do not respect the SEC.
+Musk said in a “60 Minutes” TV interview in 2018, “I do not respect the SEC.
 I do not respect them.”

-Tesla, meanwhile, has pushed back against the allegations of racist treatment of workers — while acknowledging efforts to improve conditions more generally.
+Tesla, meanwhile, has pushed against the allegations of racist treatment of workers — while acknowledging efforts to improve conditions more generally.

-Valerie Capers Workman, Tesla’s then-vice president of people, issues a statement to workers following the verdict, which was posted on Tesla’s website.
+Valerie Capers Workman, then Tesla’s vice president of people, issued a statement to workers after the verdict, which was posted on the company’s website.

 “While we strongly believe that these facts don’t justify the verdict reached by the jury in San Francisco,” she wrote, “we do recognize that in 2015 and 2016 we were not perfect.
 We’re still not perfect.”